 Looking back on all that happened within four short weeks in what is sure to be the most magical city on Earth, I can say wholeheartedly that it was the best experience of my life.
 The only complaint I have, if I can even call it that, is four weeks was not nearly long enough.
 After falling in love with the people, the food, the culture, and the city, I was not prepared to say goodbye.
 But at least that will give me an excuse to return in the near future.
+I will never forget my journey in Cadiz.

 A big part of what made my experience so enjoyable was the Abbey Road staff.
 They kept a good balance between being fun people to hang out with and being authority figures.
 They related to each of the students in the group while making sure we were all safe and doing what we were meant to be doing.
 And I can imagine it’s not easy managing a group of 60 kids, so double kudos to them!